Dbhasin1/ethics-tutorial/tutorials/LSTM.md

 ---

-You are expected to be familiar with the language python, array manipulation with NumPy, linear algebra and Calculus.
+You are expected to be familiar with the Python programming language and array manipulation with NumPy.
+In addition, some understanding of Linear Algebra and Calculus is recommended.
 You should also be familiar with how Neural Networks work.

-To refresh your memory you can take the [Python](https://docs.python.org/dev/tutorial/index.html), [Linear algebra on n-dimensional arrays](https://numpy.org/doc/stable/user/tutorial-svd.html) and [Calculus](https://d2l.ai/chapter_appendix-mathematics-for-deep-learning/multivariable-calculus.html) tutorials. implemented.
+For reference, you can visit the [Python](https://docs.python.org/dev/tutorial/index.html), [Linear algebra on n-dimensional arrays](https://numpy.org/doc/stable/user/tutorial-svd.html) and [Calculus](https://d2l.ai/chapter_appendix-mathematics-for-deep-learning/multivariable-calculus.html) tutorials.

-You are advised to read the [Deep learning](http://www.cs.toronto.edu/~hinton/absps/NatureDeepReview.pdf) paper published in 2015 by Yann LeCun, Yoshua Bengio, and Geoffrey Hinton who are regarded as some of the pioneers of the field.
-You should also consider reading [the d2l.ai book](https://d2l.ai/chapter_recurrent-neural-networks/index.html), which is an interactive deep learning book with multi-framework code, math, and discussions.
+To get a refresher on Deep Learning basics, You should consider reading [the d2l.ai book](https://d2l.ai/chapter_recurrent-neural-networks/index.html), which is an interactive deep learning book with multi-framework code, math, and discussions.
 You can also go through the [Deep learning on MNIST from scratch tutorial](https://numpy.org/numpy-tutorials/content/tutorial-deep-learning-on-mnist.html) to understand how a basic neural network is implemented from scratch.

 In addition to NumPy, you will be utilizing the following Python standard modules for data loading and processing:
 - [`pandas`](https://pandas.pydata.org/docs/) for handling dataframes